pliniker/mo-gc/README.md

 ideal alternative to C/C++ while providing the opportunity to avoid classes of bugs common to C/C++ by default.

-A garbage collector is an essential luxury for most styles of programming, in fact, how memory is managed in an interpreter can be an asset or a liability that becomes so intertwined with the language semantics itself that it can be a feat to modernize years later.
+With the brilliant, notable exception of Rust, A garbage collector is an essential luxury for most styles of programming.
+How memory is managed in a language can be an asset or a liability that becomes so intertwined with the language semantics itself that it can be a feat to modernize years later.

 With that in mind, this GC is designed from the ground up to be concurrent